UPDATE: There is a newer version of this article. Please see Custom Data Entry Forms

 Use these samples to create your own customized forms.
 The sample data entry form is:

-Generating .glc Files
+Exporting .glc Files

 Instead of seeing the shapefile names, which can be truncated, you can show a readable name by using readable-name=”Nice Name”.